PuravPatel79/davi/README.md

 - **Containerized Architecture**: Uses Docker and Docker Compose for consistent, isolated local development.
 - **Infrastructure as Code (IaC)**: The entire cloud infrastructure is defined and managed using Terraform for repeatable, automated deployments.
 - **Scalable Cloud Architecture**: Deployed on AWS ECS Fargate with an Application Load Balancer for high availability and scalability.

-## Live Demo

-Once deployed on AWS, the application is accessible via the Application Load Balancer's public DNS.

-- **URL**: The `alb_dns_name` output from your Terraform deployment.
-- **Functionality**:
-  1. Load a dataset using a public URL (e.g., a raw CSV file from GitHub).
-  2. Select a mode: "Informational", "Visualization", or "Natural Language to SQL".
-  3. Type your query and receive the results directly in the browser.

 ## Project Architecture